Key West International Airport in Key West, FL

 Where To Stay

-The popular Margaritaville Beach House is less than a mile away from the airport and sits right in front of Smather’s Beach.
-Havana Cabana At Key West is about a 5 minute ride from the airport and they have free shuttles every hour.
+The popular Margaritaville Beach House is less than a mile away from the airport and sits right in front of Smathers Beach.
+Havana Cabana at Key West is about a 5-minute ride from the airport, and there are free shuttles every hour.

-The Hampton Inn Key West is also less than a mile from the airport and has shuttles that run downtown every 45 minutes.
-The Hyatt Vacation Club at Windward Pointe is only 1/2 mile from the airport and the Doubletree Resort by Hilton is just a little farther and has shuttles to both downtown and the beach.
+The Hampton Inn Key West is also less than a mile from the airport, with downtown shuttles departing every 45 minutes.
+The Hyatt Vacation Club at Windward Pointe is only 1/2 mile from the airport, and the Doubletree Resort by Hilton is just a little farther and has shuttles to both downtown and the beach.

-If you’re looking for something a little less expensive there are options in Old Town like Southwinds Motel or the Best Western Hibiscus Motel which is about 2 blocks from the Southernmost Point in the U.S.
+If you’re looking for something a little less expensive, there are options in Old Town like Southwinds Motel or the Best Western Hibiscus Motel, which is 2 blocks from the Southernmost Point in the U.S.

 Where To Eat

-For Caribbean inspired meals Kaya Island Eats is the place to go.
-Great food, drinks, staff, and usually live music and weather permitting, great outdoor seating.
-Another great Caribbean food hotspot would be Blue Heaven with their full bar, live music, and outdoor seating.
+For Caribbean-inspired meals, Kaya Island Eats is the place to go.
+Great food, drinks, staff, and usually live music, and weather permitting, great outdoor seating.
+Another great Caribbean food hotspot is Blue Heaven, with their full bar, live music, and outdoor seating.

-A Travelers’ Choice (Best of the Best) for seafood in Old Town is the Red Shoe Island Bistro, reservations are suggested.
-It’s quaint place with a small menu but rave reviews. you can call direct, (305) 509-7271 or make reservations through Opentable.com.
-There isn’t a website but you can check out photos on their Facebook page.
+A Travelers’ Choice (Best of the Best) for seafood in Old Town is the Red Shoe Island Bistro; reservations are suggested.
+It’s a quaint place with a small menu, but rave reviews.
+You can call directly (305) 509-7271 or make reservations through Opentable.com.
+There isn’t a website, but you can check out photos on their Facebook page.

-For Italian, the New York Pasta Garden seems to be a favorite.
-The outdoor dining space is beautiful as well as the live parrots.
+For Italian food, the New York Pasta Garden seems to be a favorite.
+The outdoor dining space is beautiful, as are the live parrots.

-If you’re having dinner for a special date the Hot Tin Roof Restaurant at the Ocean Key Resort & Spa has a relaxing elegance and overlooks Key West Harbor for some breathtaking sunsets.
+If you’re having dinner with a special date, the Hot Tin Roof Restaurant at the Ocean Key Resort & Spa has a relaxing elegance and overlooks Key West Harbor for some breathtaking sunsets.

 Pubs and More Pubs!

 Captain Tony’s is the favored bar of country star Kenny Chesney and the original home of Sloppy Joe’s.
-Dollar bills are stuck to the ceiling walls.
-I’ve been told that the site raised the rent by a dollar back in 1937 and that’s why Sloppy Joe’s moved to it’s present location.
-Yes, I would call it a dive bar but the history is cool and the drinks are cheap.
+Dollar bills are stuck to the ceiling.
+I’ve been told that the site raised the rent by a dollar back in 1937, and that’s why Sloppy Joe’s moved to its present location.
+Yes, I would call it a dive bar, but the history is cool, and the drinks are cheap.

-Irish Kevin’s join the party or go upstairs and just watch the party.
-They always have live music, an impressive beer line up, and great pub food.
+Irish Kevin’s, join the party, or go upstairs and simply watch the party.
+There’s always live music, an impressive beer lineup, and great pub food.

 Things To Do

-Hey, It’s The ocean, things to do are unlimited!
+Hey, it’s the ocean, and the things to do are unlimited!
 Parasailing, private fishing charters, snorkeling, dolphin watching, jet skis, and sunset cruises. (with or without alcohol)

 Safe travels,